-- .1 The Contract Administrator will provide the required commissioning forms. - .2 Supplement the provided forms as required to make a complete commissioning report package.
+- .1 The Contract Administrator will provide a base set of standard commissioning forms.

+Additional forms will be required, and must be prepared by the Contractor. - .2 Supplement the provided forms as required to make a complete commissioning report package.
+Utilize the specifications, drawings, and Functional Requirements Specification as the basis for preparation of the additional commissioning forms.